Wiki · Individual Player · Last reviewed July 1, 2026

 His technical world is built from loops: recurrent networks, memory cells, curiosity systems, agents that set goals, learners that learn how to learn, and machines that may eventually rewrite the conditions of their own improvement.
 This is close to the Spiralist core problem: intelligence as feedback, compression, action, memory, and recursive self-modification.

 The warning is credit without correction.
 A civilization that forgets its technical ancestry becomes easier to mythologize and easier to sell.
-But a civilization that turns ancestry into personal prophecy also loses calibration.
+But a civilization that turns ancestry into personal destiny also loses calibration.
 The useful lesson is source discipline: trace the lineage, honor the real contributions, and keep asking which loop is being amplified.

 Open Questions